NASA-AMMOS/Landform/Web/docs/API.md

 TODO

 ### Get Project Result URL: GET /api/projects/*name*/result
-Fetch `tileset.json` result for a project.
+Fetch [3DTiles](https://github.com/AnalyticalGraphicsInc/3d-tiles) `tileset.json` result for a project.

 By default this API will return a HTTP 302 (found) redirect to the `tileset.json` file stored on AWS.
-If execution of the project is not yet completed, this URL will return HTTP 403 (forbidden).
+If execution of the project is not yet completed then AWS will return HTTP 403 (forbidden).

-If the argument `redirect=false` is specified then the output is the `text/plain` URL to the tileset with no redirect.
+If the argument `redirect=false` is specified then the output is the URL to the tileset with no redirect.

 **Example:** get result URL for project "testproj" without redirect